-- Holiday programmes
+- + Holiday programmes

+- Regular youth club

-- Work experience
+- + Work experience

 - Careers workshops

 - Creative challenges and competitions

 - Exhibition opportunities

 - Mentoring

 - Free tickets to events and institutions

 About mentoring with City Lions

 Being mentored is like having a friend who looks out for you.
 A mentor isn't like a teacher or a parent - they're an adult who will be there to really listen to you and provide a safe space for guidance and support.